 Chroogomphus pseudovinicolor, vouchered specimen 226

 At each foray the display tables are laden with the hundreds of sorted, identified, and labeled species.
 Prior to the initiation of the Voucher Collection Project with the Colorado Foray in 1997, most specimens were discarded at the end of the weekend, while some were saved by interested mycologists.
 The NAMA foray lists, going back to 1962, are an indication of the variety of North American fungi, but no verification of the species or scientific research of material is possible unless voucher specimens are available.
 The Voucher Program Committee also compiled the species lists from 32 NAMA forays (1962 to 1995) plus the Wildacres, North Carolina regional forays.
 The NAMA foray database now lists over 3,000 fungus names.
-Every year, an average of 45 species are added to the list that are previously undocumented by NAMA.
+About 30-45 species are added to the list each year.

 Every year, numbers of new species are added to the many familiar species such as Pluteus cervinus, which has been found nearly every year during NAMA's enhanced version of a "mycoblitz."
 The documented data as well as the loan of specimens to mycologists serve as important contributions to research, both on particular species as well as on biodiversity.
 The NAMA Voucher Collection helps to fulfill NAMA's mission of promoting "scientific and educational activities related to fungi" and embodies a verifiable and growing scientific record of the fungi of North America.